Hesperian Health Guides

 Cramps in early pregnancy

-It is normal to have mild cramps (like mild monthly bleeding cramps) at times during the first 3 months of pregnancy.
+It is not unusual to have mild cramps (like mild monthly bleeding cramps) at times during the first 3 months of pregnancy.
 These cramps happen because the womb is growing.

 Cramps that are regular (come and go in a pattern) or constant (always there), are very strong or painful, or come with spotting or bleeding are warning signs.
 The woman may have a tubal pregnancy or may be having a miscarriage.
 She should get medical help immediately.